 4. Is a certain type of teaching being prohibited?

 Some scholars suggest that the word didaskein “to teach” is tied to the word authentein in 1 Tim 2:12 in a hendiadys.
-If so, it means that the prohibition was not against a woman who was teaching sound doctrine in an agreeable manner, but against a woman (or women) who was either teaching false doctrine or teaching in an unauthorized, domineering, or otherwise unacceptable manner, etc.
+If so, it means that the prohibition was not against a woman who was teaching sound doctrine in an agreeable manner, but against a woman (or women) who was either teaching false doctrine or teaching in an unauthorised, domineering, or otherwise unacceptable manner, etc.

 The heresy of Christian Gnosticism was a huge threat to the Early Church; but I cannot see how allowing, and even encouraging, a godly and gifted Christian woman to teach sound doctrine where grown men are present could be considered a threat to the Church today.

 John Dickson believes that 1 Timothy 2:12 is prohibiting another type of teaching.
-John believes that didaskein referred to the initial laying down of foundational, apostolic teaching which would become doctrine, tradition, and, finally, Scripture.
+John believes that didaskein referred to the initial laying down of foundational apostolic teaching which would become doctrine, tradition, and, finally, Scripture.
 Once this apostolic doctrine had been preserved in Scripture by men, John argues that women may teach it to both men and women.
 More on John Dickson’s view here.

 5. Is the prohibition applicable only in certain types of church services?